fplll/fplll/CONTRIBUTING.md

 as usual.

+Note that the verbosity of ``make`` is set to low by default.
+To enable verbose output by default, use ``./configure --disable-silent-rules``.
+The verbosity can also be overridden at run time: ``make V=1`` will produce verbose output.

 ## Reporting Bugs ##

 Bug should be filed at [https://github.com/fplll/fplll/issues](https://github.com/fplll/fplll/issues).
 Alternatively, feel free to contact  [https://groups.google.com/forum/#!forum/fplll-devel](https://groups.google.com/forum/#!forum/fplll-devel).
 The former method is definitely preferred though.